 Comes from circumstances peculiar to the property, not from conditions that are general to the neighborhood.

-In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under Subsection (A)(1), the Administrative Appeals Hearing Officer may not find an unreasonable hardship if the hardship is self-imposed or economic.
+In determining whether or not enforcement of the zoning ordinance would cause unreasonable hardship under Subsection (A)(1), the Hearing Officer may not find an unreasonable hardship if the hardship is self-imposed or economic.

-In determining whether or not there are special circumstances attached to the property under Subsection (A)(1), the Administrative Appeals Hearing Officer may find that special circumstances exist only if the special circumstances:
+In determining whether or not there are special circumstances attached to the property under Subsection (A)(1), the Hearing Officer may find that special circumstances exist only if the special circumstances:

 Relate to the hardship complained of; and